Pablo Maurer

 Pablo Iglesias Maurer is an American sports journalist and photographer who covers soccer in North America, including Major League Soccer (MLS) and U.S. Soccer.
 From 2017 to 2025, he was a staff writer at The Athletic, where he produced long-form features, investigative reporting, and cultural stories related to the sport.
+He currently writes for The Guardian.

 Career

 Maurer began his journalism career writing for outlets such as DCist, Gothamist, Smithsonian Magazine, Washington City Paper, and The Nashville Scene, covering topics including soccer culture, local news, and historical features.
 He joined The Athletic in 2017 as a staff writer, contributing in-depth pieces focused on MLS, U.S. Soccer, and the broader history of the game in North America.

 In 2021, Maurer was part of a reporting team that received first place in the Associated Press Sports Editors (APSE) investigative category for coverage of institutional failures and abuse in women's soccer.

-One of his most prominent stories is the 2022 article "The disappearance of Wee Willie McLean," which investigated the long-unexplained vanishing of former U.S. national team player Willie McLean (soccer, born 1904).
+One of his most prominent stories is the 2022 article "The disappearance of Wee Willie McLean," which investigated the long-unexplained vanishing of former U.S. national team player Willie McLean.
 The reporting was later used as the foundation for McLean's Wikipedia biography.
 In 2025, Maurer announced on social media that he was writing a book, co-authored with journalist Matt Pentz, expanding on their investigation into the case.

 In April 2025, Maurer departed The Athletic.
 According to reports, his exit came ahead of the 2026 FIFA World Cup and followed internal restructuring at the publication.

+In November 2025, Maurer led a Guardian investigation into allegations of misconduct by Philadelphia Union sporting director Ernst Tanner.
+The reporting detailed accusations by multiple former Union employees and prompted Major League Soccer to reopen its own inquiry.
+Following the publication, the league placed Tanner on leave pending the results of its investigation.